TerrenceMiao/blog/source/_posts/Run-ssh-and-scp-with-AWS-Session-Manager.md

 Without using `scp`, transferring files directly is not possible with the AWS Session Manager.
 You should use S3 bucket and the AWS CLI to exchange data.

+**NOTE** This approach doesn't require to have a Public IP on EC2 instance.

 OKTA
 ----